-In France, despite attacks from conservative groups, the government supported research on an abortion pill, RU 486.
-In North America research on RU 486 has been completely blocked.
-Drug companies fear boycotts of all their products by anti-choice groups if they undertake such research.
+In France, despite attacks from conservative groups, the government introduced the abortion pill, RU 486.
+North Americans still do not have access to it although the U. S. will begin studies soon.
+Drug companies fear boycotts by anti-choice groups if they undertake such research.